mwoolweaver/elucidate/README.md

 ## Issues

-Will only work in Cydia
+Will only work in Cydia after installing the Procursus bootstrap via https://odysseyra1n.com/